OdyAsh/OdyAsh-Notes/README.md

-# Islamic-Stories
+# OdyAsh-Notes
-Brief overview of Islamic stories that I discover
+Notes ranging from Programming, and file management to Islamic notes :]